square/react-native-square-reader-sdk/docs/get-started.md

 ## Step 5: Install Reader SDK for iOS

-To use the React Native module on iOS devices, you need to install Reader SDK for iOS so it is available to the React Native library as a resource.
+To use the React Native plugin on iOS devices, you need to install Reader SDK for iOS so it is available to the React Native library as a resource.
 The key installation steps are outlined below.
 For more information on installing Reader SDK for iOS, see the [Reader SDK iOS Setup Guide] at